djgrove/djgrove.github.io/about.md

 permalink: /about/
 ---

 The late 1990's and early 2000's were an exciting time to be growing up around technology.
-My infatuation with computers began around this time, and it began innocuously enough: Backyard Baseball, Freddy Fish,
+My infatuation with computers began around this time, and it began innocuously enough: Backyard Baseball, Freddy Fish, the usual suspects.

 My first "exposure" to any sort of programming began when I got a bit older.
 I was a voracious reader, and Wikipedia gave me a good outlet to learn about new things.
 Eventually this turned to editing, and